 - 3 eggs

-1. Put the sugar in a saucepan and melt slowly.
+1. Put the sugar in a saucepan and melt it slowly.
 Raise the temperature to caramelize and rotate the pan to make an even caramel and better distribute the heat.
-When the caramel is golden brown, remove from heat, add butter and cream, return to the heat and continue cooking over low heat, stirring, until you get a homogeneous and smooth caramel.
+When the caramel is golden brown, remove from the heat, add butter and cream, return to the heat, and continue cooking over low heat, stirring, until you get a homogeneous and smooth caramel.

-2. Remove the caramel from heat then add the chocolate, stir until you get a smooth mixture.
+2. Remove the caramel from the heat, then add the chocolate, stir until you get a smooth mixture.

-3. Separate the eggs whites from the yolks.
+3. Separate the egg whites from the yolks.
 Add yolks to the chocolate-caramel mixture.

 4. Beat the egg whites until stiff with a pinch of salt and add them gently to the caramel-chocolate mix.
 Pour into small ramekins and refrigerate for at least 4 hours, most preferably overnight.